Inokashira Park

 Inokashira Park jizo statue

 On fine days, people do all sorts of things at Inokashira Park.
 They go for picnics; walk their dogs; paint, pray at the temple; ride those boats; go to one or two of its zoos, or even jog.
-It is a place made to enjoy.
+It is a place to enjoy.
 No wonder Tokyoites love it so much.

 Other parks in the city have Edo-period ties.
 They show Tokyo`s rich history and are cultural showpieces.
 An example of those would be Kiyosumi Gardens.
-Kiyosumi is amazing and on my highly recommended list.
+Kiyosumi is amazing and on my recommended list.

 A few are more modern, formal gardens.
 They have flowers, tree-lined lanes, or manicured gardens.
 One of those is Shinjuku Gyoen.
+It’s only a short train ride away.

-But, Inokashira is different.
+Inokashira is different.
 People go there for fun and relaxation.

-Anyway, can you see what I’m getting at?
+Can you see what I’m getting at?
 There is a lot to see and do.
 If you are a photographer, it is a great place.
+Go there and take pictures!
 You won’t regret it.

 My list includes: